 The Center for Public Policy Priorities is an independent public policy organization that uses research, analysis and advocacy to promote solutions that enable Texans of all backgrounds to reach their full potential.
-Learn more at CPPP.org.

-Join us across the Web Twitter: @CPPP TX
+Website: CPPP.org Twitter: @CPPP TX Facebook: Facebook.com/bettertexas

-Facebook: Facebook.com/bettertexas

-&lt;sup>1 Per Section 403.0141 of the Texas Government Code, incidence analysis is conducted for taxes that generate more than 2.5% of state tax revenue in the previous fiscal year.
+^{} Per Section 403.0141 of the Texas Government Code, incidence analysis is conducted for the school property tax and any taxes that generate more than 2.5% of state tax revenue in the previous fiscal year.
 More information here: http://codes.lp.findlaw.com/txstatutes/GV/4/A/403/B/403.0141